-- The functionality of Water Expert serves to provide a comprehensive set of tools for which the user can explicitly determine the most viable pathway for decontamination following a contamination event.
-Water Expert does this by generating a local fact base derived from the user and compares this to the knowledgebase of global facts and rules using the CLIPS pattern matching, inference engine.
-Interaction with this system is performed through an online instance of the Drupal 6 CMS, with an embedded CLIPS expert system shell, which generates public and environmental health warnings, deter- - mines if concentrations exceed regulatory limits, and assesses effectiveness of a wide range of commonly utilized treatment technologies.
-Additionally it provides pre-defined endpoints representing the typical use cases.
-These currently exist in the form of fact sheets that are provided for all USEPA regulated contaminants and interactive guid- - ance documents that guide the user through the decontamination process.
+The functionality of Water Expert serves to provide a comprehensive set of tools for which the user can explicitly determine the most viable pathway for decontamination following a contamination event.
+Water Expert provides recommendations by generating a local fact base derived from the user and compares this information to the knowledgebase of global facts and rules using the CLIPS pattern matching, inference engine.
+This system facilitates interaction with the user through an online instance of the Drupal 6 CMS, with an embedded CLIPS expert system shell.
+Water Expert generates public and environmental health warnings, determines if concentrations exceed regulatory limits, and assesses effectiveness of a wide range of commonly utilized treatment technologies.
+Additionally, the system provides pre-defined endpoints representing the typical use cases.
+These pre-defined end points currently exist in the form of fact sheets provided for all USEPA regulated contaminants and interactive guidance documents that guide the user through the decontamination process.

 The development of this tool has involved most, if not all, key stakeholder groups in every step of the creative process.
 From the literature review which tapped into the academic and research aspects of the decontamination process, to the series of tabletop and demonstration workshops that provided hands-on opportunities for practitioners in the water industry.
-The schema has allowed the researchers to identify the critical needs of the industry and align them with the overarching development goals for Water Expert.
+The schema allows the researchers to identify the critical needs of the industry and align them with the overarching development goals for Water Expert.
 This form of development has created a living application that can grow and adapt with the dynamics of the industry.

 Key to the functionality of Water Expert is its adaptability.
-The conceptual frame- work of the system has allowed researchers to integrate Water Expert with third-party applications, like the NDM, which opens the door for more robust coupling of models from an assortment of academic disciplines.
+The conceptual framework of the system has allowed researchers to integrate Water Expert with third-party applications, like the NDM, which opens the door for more robust coupling of models from an assortment of academic disciplines.
 Intuitively, with this expansion will come an increase in the data available for the inference engine to process, likely promoting a more attuned set of recommendations.
 To this end, the functionality of Water Expert is also completely independent of any software that it currently utilizes.
 Thus, while a functional system, the schematic of the system can adapt to any necessary changes that arise.